pstolarz/CRaC/README.md

 checked at the compile time by a compiler, emitting the runtime output in reduced form, optimized for a particular CRC algorithm.
-Moreover, if an input for a calculated CRC checksum is known at the compile time, the library may calculate it purely at the compilation stage with no footprint emitted to the runtime output.
+Moreover, if an input for a calculated CRC checksum is known at the compile time, the library may calculate it purely at the compilation stage with no code emitted to the runtime.
 As an example - the library unit tests are performed entirely at the compile-time level by [`crac_test.h`](inc/crac_test.h) header, and may be activated by defining `CRAC_TEST`.

 **Limited runtime footprint**

 The library exploits special type of reduced size lookup table to decrease runtime footprint size.
 Most CRC libraries out there, which use lookup tables to increase CRC computation speed, base on a single 256-elements table to calculate single-byte CRC checksum.
-Such approach may by a blocker for tiny embedded platforms, where 1kB CRC-32 lookup table is simply too large.
+Such approach may by a blocker for tiny embedded platforms, where 1kB CRC-32 lookup table is too large.
 CRaC incorporates two 16-elements lookup tables, drastically reducing the footprint, without significant performance penalty (see below for details).

 NOTE: Single 256-elements lookup table is still possible to use by defining `CRAC_TAB256`.